jhd3197/CacaoDocs/README.md

 - **Search Functionality**: Easily find what you need within your documentation with built-in search. 🔍📑
 - **Link Generation**: Automatically create links between different parts of your documentation for easy navigation. 🔗🗺️
 - **Code Snippet Copying**: Easily copy code examples from your documentation with a single click. 📋💻
+- **API Status Tracking**: Display the current status of each API endpoint, indicating whether it's under development or in production. 🛠️🔄
+- **ER Diagram for the Types Page**: Visual representation of the data models and their relationships within the Types documentation. 📊📚
+- **Recent Changes View Based on "Last Updated"**: Easily view the latest updates and modifications to your documentation based on the "Last Updated" timestamps. 🕒🔍

 ## 🚀 Upcoming Features
 - **AI-Powered Documentation**: Leverage OpenAI to generate custom, intelligent documentation tailored to your codebase. 🤖📝✨